tme-osx/TME-AIX/etc/model-as-a-server/ReadMe.md

 # ChatGPT UI Clone Flask App

 This repository contains a simple Flask application that mimics the ChatGPT UI.
 The app interacts with a specified API endpoint to process user inputs and display responses in a chat-like interface.
+In order to utilize this app please get your access api key from https://maas.apps.prod.rhoai.rh-aiservices-bu.com/

 ## Prerequisites